rfieldspittman/100-days-of-code/log.md

 ### Day 13: January 13, 2020

 **Today's Progress**
-Finished  tribute page project for freecodecamp.
+Working on tribute page project for freecodecamp.
+Not completed yet.
 **Thoughts**

 **Link to work**